-Getting them used to a slightly earlier sleep routine in advance of the big night will help, so for the few days before Christmas, try and get them to bed a bit earlier.
-By the time Christmas Eve comes, you should be able to get them up to bed at that earlier time without too much complaining!
+Adopt a slightly earlier sleep routine in advance of the big night.
+In the few days leading up to Christmas, try and get them to bed a bit earlier.
+By the time Christmas Eve comes, you should be able to get them up to bed at the new time without too much complaining!

-Make sure to switch off all devices and tablets and iPods early, well before bedtime, to allow little brains to calm down and relax.
+Make sure to switch off all devices, such as tablets and computers early, well before bedtime, to allow little brains to calm down and relax.

 #5.
 Watch a Relaxing Festive Movie

-Get everyone brushing teeth etc. much earlier as the bedtime routine will take much longer than usual with all the excitement and horseplay.
-Plus you need time to hang up stockings, and get out the milk and cookies/mince pies for Santa and the reindeers.
+Get everyone’s teeth brushed and ready for sleep as early as you can.
+The bedtime routine on Christmas Eve will take much longer than usual with all the excitement and horseplay.
+Plus, you need time to hang up stockings, get out the milk and cookies for Santa, and the reindeer food sprinkled outside.